petersmithca/humhub-restapi-android-demo/README.md

 ## Description

 This is a demo android app using the rest api I created at the link above.
 It really just lists a directory of users and a list of posts.
+Android programming is not something I do normally, so many best practices and metholdogies may be out to lunch here.

 ## To Use